Overview

 Research programs

 Research within the department centres around uranium, plasma and fluorine technology.
 A number of programmes supporting these and related focus areas are managed.
-Uranium chemistry forms an important base for various research products in the nuclear fuel cycle from ore extraction to post reactor waste.
+Uranium chemistry forms an important base for various research areas in the nuclear fuel cycle from ore extraction to post reactor waste management.
 Plasma technology is used in a range of processes from chemical modification, material spheroidization to waste reduction.
 As part of plasma technology development, several application areas have been researched.
 These include mineral beneficiation (Zircon sand and CaF2), pigment manufacturing (Titanium and Zirconium pigments), nanoparticle manufacturing (SiO2, Al2O3, TiO2 and B4C), specialized chemical production (Fluorocarbons such as CF4, C2F4, C3F6), plasma spheroidisation (Ti, Fe, precious metals) and nuclear and non-nuclear waste gasification and waste-to-energy.
 Several plasma and high temperature setups are available for experimental and prototyping research and development.

 Services